jasper-zanjani/linux/includes/cmd/groff/callout.md

     -   Mike Lesk developed the ms macro package which was first released in [Version 6 Unix](https://lists.gnu.org/archive/html/groff/2023-04/msg00028.html) (1975) to accommodate typesetting printed documents.

-        Despite the fact that roff's originally was created to display man pages, the man macro package actually came later and drew heavy inspiration from the ms macro package.
+        Although roff was originally created to display man pages, the man macro package came later and actually drew heavy inspiration from ms.

     -   As commercial Unix fractured and floundered in the 1980s, the Texinfo ecosystem emerged and won the crown in academic typesetting.
         At the same time the PC desktop publishing revolution took hold while the source for a device-agnostic rewrite of roff languished behind Bell Labs's proprietary license.